Vincent D'Onofrio: Personal life

-On March 22, 1997, D'Onofrio married Dutch model Carin van der Donk, and the couple had a son (born 1999).
-The couple split in the early 2000s, but reconciled and had a second son (born 2008).
+On March 22, 1997, D'Onofrio married Dutch model Carin van der Donk and the couple had a son (born 1999).
+They separated in the early 2000s, but reconciled and had a second son (born 2008).

+In June 2023, D'Onofrio filed for divorce in Manhattan Supreme Court.

 On November 10, 2004, D'Onofrio collapsed on the set of Law & Order: Criminal Intent.
-He collapsed again at home a few days later, and was later diagnosed with exhaustion.
-His exhaustion was attributed to his 14-hour days filming Criminal Intent, and the making of his short film Five Minutes, Mr. Welles during the show's hiatus.
+He collapsed again at home a few days later and was diagnosed with exhaustion, attributed to his 14-hour days filming Criminal Intent, and the making of his short film Five Minutes, Mr. Welles during the show's hiatus.

-He resides with his family in a townhouse in the Gramercy Park neighborhood of Manhattan.
+D'Onofrio is dyslexic.
+In 2011, he stated his belief that he might have been diagnosed with autism as a child had knowledge of the condition been more advanced at the time.